samjones00/docs/docs/_releases/index.md

 So we set out to build the server templating language we wanted, one without the complexity, issues, design problems and static coupling of Razor, with great Startup and runtime performance, is highly-extensible and promotes reuse, integrates cleanly with .NET but still adopts the strengths that make the premier JavaScript frameworks enjoyable and productive to build HTML UIs with.

-We didn't want to invent a new syntax so we evaluated various syntax from multiple JavaScript frameworks and ultimately settled on [Vue.js Filters syntax](https://vuejs.org/v2/guide/filters.html) which has optimal syntax for a templating language, we also share Vue's primary focus on simplicity and its incremental approach to layering advanced functionality, a goal that drove the design and development of ServiceStack Templates.
-The [Syntax](http://templates.servicestack.net/docs/syntax) is essentially compatible with Vue.js filters including supporting JavaScript's syntax for its native data types and function calls.
+We didn't want to invent a new syntax so we evaluated various syntax from multiple JavaScript frameworks and ultimately settled on [Vue.js Filters syntax](https://vuejs.org/v2/guide/filters.html) which has optimal syntax for a templating language, we also share Vue's primary focus on simplicity and its incremental approach to layering advanced functionality, a goal that drove the design and development of `#Script`.
+The [Syntax](https://sharpscript.net/docs/syntax) is essentially compatible with Vue.js filters including supporting JavaScript's syntax for its native data types and function calls.

-Within this minimal syntax we've been able to achieve a highly versatile dynamic template language whose expressive power comes from its [filters](http://templates.servicestack.net/docs/filters) of which we've included a [comprehensive suite](http://templates.servicestack.net/docs/filters-reference) to handle many of the tasks commonly required in Templates and Web Apps.
+Within this minimal syntax we've been able to achieve a highly versatile dynamic template language whose expressive power comes from its [filters](https://sharpscript.net/docs/methods) of which we've included a [comprehensive suite](https://sharpscript.net/docs/filters-reference) to handle many of the tasks commonly required in Templates and Web Apps.

-### Meet ServiceStack Templates
+### Meet `#Script`

 Even in this initial release we're extremely pleased with its current form.
 It's not coupled to any external tooling or susceptible to any of the external factors that has plagued us with Razor.
-It's highly testable by design with unit tests being trivial to write that it's our most tested feature with over 350 new tests added to support its current feature-set, it's also our [most documented feature](http://templates.servicestack.net).
+It's highly testable by design with unit tests being trivial to write that it's our most tested feature with over 350 new tests added to support its current feature-set, it's also our [most documented feature](https://sharpscript.net).

-It's small, lightweight footprint and built-in Hot Reloading provides a fun, clean and productive alternative to MVC Razor that's easily integrated into any web framework and runs identically in every platform ServiceStack runs on, it can also be returned in ASP.NET MVC and ASP.NET MVC Core Controllers - in all cases, using the same [high-performance implementation](http://templates.servicestack.net/docs/introduction#instant-startup) to asynchronously write to a forward-only OutputStream for max performance and maximum potential reuse of your code.
+It's small, lightweight footprint and built-in Hot Reloading provides a fun, clean and productive alternative to MVC Razor that's easily integrated into any web framework and runs identically in every platform ServiceStack runs on, it can also be returned in ASP.NET MVC and ASP.NET MVC Core Controllers - in all cases, using the same [high-performance implementation](https://sharpscript.net/docs/introduction#instant-startup) to asynchronously write to a forward-only OutputStream for max performance and maximum potential reuse of your code.

 Templates are lazily loaded and late-bound for Instant Startup, doesn't require any pre-compilation, have coupling to any external configuration files, build tools, designer tooling or have any special deployment requirements.
 It can be used as a general purpose templating language to enhance any text format and includes built-in support for `.html`.